 In addition, some universities require students to sit further examinations when they apply for particular degrees.
-These might include: the National Admissions Test for Law (LNAT) for some law courses; the Thinking Skills Assessment (TSA) for various University of Oxford and Cambridge courses; and the BioMedical Admissions Test (BMAT) and UK Clinical Aptitude Test (UKCAT) for certain medical and dental courses.
+These might include: the National Admissions Test for Law (LNAT) for some law courses; the Thinking Skills Assessment (TSA) for various University of Oxford and Cambridge courses; and the Bio-Medical Admissions Test (BMAT) and UK Clinical Aptitude Test (UCAT) for certain medical and dental courses.

-Earlscliffe can provide practice testing and extra tuition, if it is required.
+Earlscliffe can provide practice testing and source extra tuition as required.